 A deferment, like a forbearance, is a temporary suspension of the obligation to repay a federal student or parent education loan.
 The borrower is not required to make monthly or quarterly payments of principal.
 During both deferments and forbearances, interest continues to accrue and will be capitalized (added to the loan balance), if unpaid.
-However, the federal government will pay the interest on subsidized federal student loans, such as the Federal Perkins loan and subsidized Federal Stafford loan, during a deferment.
-Interest on unsubsidized loans, such as the Federal PLUS loan and unsubsidized Federal Stafford loan, remains the borrower’s responsibility.
+However, the federal government will pay the interest on subsidized federal student loans, such as the Perkins Loan and Direct Subsidized Loan, during a deferment.
+Interest on unsubsidized loans, such as the PLUS Loan and Direct Unsubsidized Loan, remains the borrower’s responsibility.

 There are many types of deferments, each with a different set of eligibility criteria.
 These deferments are available to Federal Family Education Loans (FFEL) and Direct Loan borrowers who had no outstanding FFEL or Direct Loan balance as of July 1, 1993.
 (Note that several of these deferments are subject to the HEROES exceptions, which are described later.)

 Grace Period Deferment.
 The obligation to repay a federal education loan is suspended during a grace period after the student graduates or drops below half-time enrollment.
-The grace period is six months for the Federal Stafford loan and the Federal Parent PLUS loan.
-There is no grace period for the Federal Grad PLUS loan.
-The grace period is nine months for the Federal Perkins loan.
+The grace period is six months for Direct Subsidized and Unsubsidized Loans and Parent PLUS Loans.
+There is no grace period for Grad PLUS Loans.
+The grace period is nine months for Perkins loans.

 The federal government will pay the interest on subsidized federal student loans during the grace period, with a few exceptions noted below.